rA3ka/dstack-examples/private-docker-registry/README.md

 This is a private docker registry for Dstack and Phala Cloud.

-The example of [docker-compose.yml](docker-compose.yml) is provided to help you set up a private docker registry.
+The example of [docker-compose.yml](docker-compose.yml) is provided to help you to load docker images from a private docker registry.

 ## Notices